PipsCods/High-Frequency-Trading-with-Deep-Learning/README.md

 ├── notebooks/              # Jupyter notebooks for exploration and prototyping
 |
 ├── results/
 │   ├── models/                 # Saved model weights
-│   └── figures/            # Plots and charts for the final report │
+│   ├── figures/                # All plots and charts for the final report │   ├── tables/                 # All LaTeX tables for the final report │   ├── parameters/             # Saved parameters for benchmark models │   └── predictions/            # Saved out-of-sample predictions from benchmarks │
 ├── src/
 │   ├── __init__.py
+│   ├── data_analysis.py        # EDA and descriptive statistics pipeline
+│   ├── linear_benchmarks.py    # OLS, Ridge, and Lasso model pipeline
-│   ├── data_processing.py  # Logic for the 'process-data' stage
+│   ├── time_series_analysis.py # ARIMA and GARCH model pipeline
 │   ├── training.py             # Logic for the 'train' stage
 │   ├── evaluation.py           # Logic for the 'evaluate' stage
 │   ├── strategy.py             # Logic for the 'strategy' stage
-│   └── utils.py            # Helper functions (e.g., custom loss, metrics)
+│   └── utils.py                # Helper functions used across modules
 |
 ├── .gitattributes
 ├── .gitignore